Sure Dividend

 The Dividend Kings are an exclusive group of dividend stocks that satisfy our most stringent criteria for dividend history.

-More specifically, each Dividend King has increased its dividend for a remarkable 50 consecutive years.
-You can see the full list of all 50 Dividend Kings here.
+Specifically, each Dividend King has increased its dividend for 50 consecutive years.
+You can see the full list of all 55 Dividend Kings here.

-We have created a full downloadable list of all Dividend Kings, along with important financial metrics such as price-to-earnings ratios and dividend yields.
+We have created a comprehensive, downloadable list of all Dividend Kings, including key financial metrics such as price-to-earnings ratios and dividend yields.
 You can download your copy of the Dividend Kings list by clicking on the link below:

 Commerce Bancshares (CBSH) is one example of a slow-and-steady Dividend King.
-With that said, the company flies under the radar of many dividend growth investors because it has a current market capitalization of just under $6 billion.
+However, the company flies under the radar of many dividend growth investors because its current market capitalization is just under $9 billion.

-In this article, we will examine Commerce Banchshares’ investment appeal by considering its business model, growth prospects, and expected returns.
+This article will examine Commerce Bancshares’ investment appeal by considering its business model, growth prospects, and expected returns.

 Business Overview

-Commerce Bancshares has an easy-to-understand business model.
-The company is a bank holding company whose principal subsidiary is Commerce Bank.
+Commerce Bancshares’s business model is easy to understand.
+It is a bank holding company whose principal subsidiary is Commerce Bank.

 Source: Investor Presentation

-Commerce Bank offers general baking services to both retail and business customers, with offers ranging from retail and corporate banking to asset management and investment banking.
+Commerce Bank offers a range of general banking services to both retail and business customers, including retail and corporate banking, as well as asset management and investment banking.
 Commerce Bank was founded in 1865 and operates branches in the following states:

 Growth Prospects

-Commerce Bancshares has a solid if unspectacular growth track record.
-Since 2008, the bank increased its earnings-per-share by 7% per year.
+Commerce Bancshares has a solid, if unspectacular, growth track record.
+Since 2008, the bank has increased its earnings per share by 7.9% per year.

-Looking ahead, Commerce Bancshares’ growth prospects have not changed by much over the last decade.
+Commerce Bancshares’ growth prospects have remained relatively unchanged over the last decade.
 The bank’s growth continues to be dependent on many factors.

 Loan growth is another way to grow revenue.
 The company has steadily grown its loan portfolio in the past five years.